martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 its TLS certificate.
 This represents an explicit claim by the server to possess the appropriate certificate -- a claim the client MUST verify using the procedures in {{discovery-client}} before relying on the server's authority for the claimed origin.

+The server MAY also send `CERTIFICATE` and `CERTIFICATE_PROOF` frames which the client has not yet requested.
+These certificates are available for the client's consideration, or for use in subsequent `USE_CERTIFICATE` frames in case the client requests the certificate before seeing the server's offer.

 The server MAY push resources from an origin for which it is authoritative but for which the client has not yet received the certificate.
-In this case, the client MUST verify the server's possession of an appropriate certificate a `CERTIFICATE_REQUEST` on stream zero.
-The client SHOULD also send a `CERTIFICATE_REQUIRED` frame on the pushed stream to inform the server that progress is blocked until the request is satisfied.
+In this case, the client MUST verify the server's possession of an appropriate certificate by sending a `CERTIFICATE_REQUIRED` frame on the pushed stream to inform the server that progress is blocked until the request is satisfied.
+This `CERTIFICATE_REQUIRED` frame will reference a `CERTIFICATE_REQUEST` from stream zero.
 The client MUST NOT use the pushed resource until an appropriate certificate has been received and validated.

 # Presenting Certificates at the HTTP/2 Framing Layer {#certs-http2}

-When either peer wishes to obtain a certificate before making or completing a request, it does this by sending at least one `CERTIFICATE_REQUEST` frame (see {{http-cert-request}}) on stream zero and sending a `CERTIFICATE_REQUIRED` frame (see {{http-cert-required}}) on any affected streams which are not in the "idle" state.
+When either peer wishes to obtain a certificate before making or completing a request, it does this by sending a `CERTIFICATE_REQUEST` frame (see {{http-cert-request}}) on stream zero and sending a `CERTIFICATE_REQUIRED` frame (see {{http-cert-required}}) on any affected streams.
 The `CERTIFICATE_REQUEST` and `CERTIFICATE_REQUIRED` frames are
 correlated by their `Request-ID` field.
 Subsequent `CERTIFICATE_REQUIRED` frames with the same Request-ID MAY be sent on